GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 [directly on Glitch](https://color-scheme-demo.glitch.me/).
 Remember that you need to switch your operating system to dark mode to enjoy this demo.

-The demo on purpose shows the WCAG&nbsp;AA and WCAG&nbsp;AAA [violation](https://webaim.org/resources/contrastchecker/?fcolor=0000EE&bcolor=000000) with the link colors that was mentioned in the [warning above](#using-color-scheme-in-practice).
+The demo deliberately uses the WCAG&nbsp;AA and WCAG&nbsp;AAA [violation](https://webaim.org/resources/contrastchecker/?fcolor=0000EE&bcolor=000000)
+with the link colors mentioned in the
+[warning above](#using-color-scheme-in-practice).

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">